7Eddie20/Rebuild/Basics/DataTypes_Variables/DataTypes-Variables_Summary.md

 3. a character stores the ASCII value if the value initialized is numeric and not surrounded by single quotations

 4. 2 digits are treated as double characters; throws warning and prints last digit. the result varies across compilers

+5. `sizeof()` gives the amount of bytes a variable will use in the memory.

 ---